maliabarker/debugging-exercises-2/debug_log.md

 ## Exercise 1
 #### Error 1
-_EXPECTED: When a pizza order is submitted through the order form, it should redirect to the home page and show the pizza order on the homepage_
+_EXPECTED: When a pizza order is submitted through the order form, it should redirect to the home page and show the pizza order on the homepage_ </br>
-_ACTUAL: When submitting the form, an error is thrown that says the following `TypeError: 'topping' is an invalid keyword argument for PizzaTopping` which originates from line 96 in the function pizza_order_submit in app.py_
+_ACTUAL: When submitting the form, an error is thrown that says the following `TypeError: 'topping' is an invalid keyword argument for PizzaTopping` which originates from line 96 in the function `pizza_order_submit` in app.py_
 - On line 96, we assume that we add a pizza topping from the PizzaTopping model, which has the attribute `topping_type` and not just `topping`
 - Changing to the correct spelling format fixed the bug </br>

 #### Error 2
-_EXPECTED: When a pizza order is submitted through the order form, it should redirect to the home page and show the pizza order on the homepage_
+_EXPECTED: When a pizza order is submitted through the order form, it should redirect to the home page and show the pizza order on the homepage_ </br>
 _ACTUAL: When form is submitted, a URL endpoint build error is thrown `werkzeug.routing.BuildError: Could not build url for endpoint '/'.
 Did you mean 'fulfill_order' instead?`_
 - `url_for` takes in a function name of a route, not the route itself
 - changing to the name of the route function (home) fixed it </br>

 #### Error 3
-_EXPECTED: When a pizza order is submitted through the order form, it should redirect to the home page and show the pizza order on the homepage_
+_EXPECTED: When a pizza order is submitted through the order form, it should redirect to the home page and show the pizza order on the homepage_ </br>
 _ACTUAL: The pizza order is not showing on the home page, but the flash is there which means the `pizza_order_submit` function ran all the way through_
 - I first checked that the home page query was correct and was accessing pizza attributes correctly
 - Then, I checked all routes, especially the route that does the POST request to /order